 When the pet immunity is disabled, two PIR sensors operate as a single detection system: the MotionProtect Curtain is as sensitive as possible and has a maximum detection range.
 In order to trigger it, it is enough for a person to cross any of the rays.
 With allowance for the fact that the ZOE algorithm does not compare the character of the signals in this mode, the efficacy of protection against false alarms is lower.
 We recommend using MotionProtect Curtain with pet immunity disabled only inside the premises without potential sources of false alarms.

 Fourteen months into the development, the second street motion detector, MotionProtect Curtain, appeared in the Ajax product range.
 With ultra-precise detection of humans, effective immunity to animals, and protection against false alarms.
-Operating indoors and outdoors and featuring anti-masking capabilities.
+Operating indoors and outdoors.
 With reliable and secure Jeweller technology and outstanding autonomy.
 Can be configured remotely through the app.
 Ready to secure an apartment, a detached house, and commercial or production facilities.

 Vertically — 90°